Computational Complexity in Analogue Gravity: Analogue Gravity

 Some condensed matter systems resemble an analogue for gravity such that small perturbations around the background obey equations of motion identical to that of fields in a curved spacetime.
 The effective metric in the condensed matter system of analogue gravity is known in terms of the flow and density of the background.
 In this way, some certain forms of spacetime backgrounds can be interpreted as an analogue in a condensed matter system.
 Some examples could be simulated with gravity analogs such as expanding de-Sitter space \cite{des}, Schwarzschild black hole \cite{sch} and black brane \cite{bb}.
 The allowed dimensions are $3+1$ for the conformal Schwarzschild black hole, and $4+1$ for the black brane \cite{bb}.
 Nonetheless, one can have a larger class of conformal Schwarzschild and black brane spacetimes at the expense of having an effective mass for the perturbation \cite{ac}.

 For analogue gravity to work, one requires a condensed matter system that generates the desired metric field; in addition, it has to fulfill its equations of motion.
 The analog metric could be written using the Lagrangian approach.
-The Lagrangian of a fluid $\mathcal{L}$ in $m+1$ dimensions is read as:
+The Lagrangian of a fluid $\mathcal{L}$ in $m+1$ dimensions is read as\footnote{A general Lagrangian should contain a vectorial, tensorial and spinorial modes.
+However, for the sake of simplicity we consider only the scalar mode.}:

 The energy tensor by variational principle could be written as:

 and by the energy tensor for fluid dynamics:

 one can represent the acoustic metric in terms of quantities in fluid dynamics: